-My favorite season used to be the fall, but more and more I look forward to spring like kids look forward to summer break.
-This year, my anticipation isn’t nearly as child like because we’ve had such a mild and sunny winter.
+My favorite season used to be the fall, but more and more I look forward to spring as kids look forward to summer break.
+This year, my anticipation isn’t nearly as childlike because we’ve had such a mild and sunny winter.
 January and February are usually torture for me, not due to the cold temperatures, which I don’t mind at all, it has to do with the lack of sunshine.

 I crave it and find my days are so much more productive when the skies are blue.
 Spring has come early here and I couldn’t be more thrilled.
 The grass is already turning green and birds are fluttering by, singing as they go.
 When I took my dogs for a walk earlier, I even saw some flowers beginning to bloom.

 I think that is something to celebrate, don’t you?
 So, I created some colorful flower shaped appetizers to share with you today.
 Each baked cup is made from a flower shaped egg roll wrapper and is filled with creamy goat cheese and roasted red pepper pesto.
 They are decorated with a sprig of Italian parsley and a dot of basil pesto.
 These bite-sized appetizers look lovely on their own but displayed on my new Nambé Morphik Two-Tiered Server, they really shine.